victorwynne/victorwynne/_posts/2025-07-19-en-dash-responds.md

 date: 2025-07-19 00:15
 categories: [Articles]
 tags: [humor]
-description: In which the en dash responds to the dramatic ramblings, and character assassination put forth by the em dash.
+description: In which the en dash responds to the dramatic ramblings, and character assassination put forth by the em dash article.
 ---

 Regarding the derogatory en dash comments made in ‘[The Em Dash Responds to the AI Allegations](https://www.mcsweeneys.net/articles/the-em-dash-responds-to-the-ai-allegations)’ written by Greg Mania.